Pedro Cano: Medal of Honor Ceremony

 President Barack Obama posthumously bestowed the Medal of Honor upon Private Pedro Cano at a ceremony on March 18, 2014, in the East Room of the White House.
 Pedro's eldest daughter, Dominga, accepted the Medal of Honor for her father.
 Descendants of Pedro Cano joined other honorees' families at the White House ceremony.
 President Obama awarded the Medal of Honor to 24 Army veterans in recognition of their valor during major combat operations in World War II, the Korean War, and the Vietnam War.
 They were overlooked for the Medal of Honor due to their racial or ethnic backgrounds.
 The ceremony on March 18 followed a 12-year Pentagon review, ordered by Congress, of past discrimination in the military.
 "No nation is perfect," the President said at the ceremony.
 "But here in America we confront our imperfections and face a sometimes painful past, including the truth that some of these soldiers fought and died for a country that did not always see them as equal."
 Each soldier awarded on March 18, 2014, had been denied the Medal of Honor due to their Jewish, Hispanic or African American ethnicity.
 "So with each generation, we keep striving to live up to our ideals of freedom and equality and to recognize the dignity and patriotism of every person," President Obama said.

+Other Medal of Honor recipients for their actions in the Battle of Hürtgen Forest include Turney W. Leonard, Alfred B. Nietzel, Francis X. McGraw, George L. Mabry, John W. Minick, and Marcario García.